uio-carpentry/2018-02-09-robust-sw/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "Carpentry@UiO workshop: Interactive Research with Jupyter Dashboards"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Carpentry@UiO workshop: Making your software robust"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "Bikuben Nucleus 1, Kristine Bonnevies hus, University of Oslo, Oslo, Norway"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "no"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "59.9381684,10.7217819"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "February 8th, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "February 9th, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2018-02-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2018-02-09      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2018-02-08        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2018-02-09        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Ana Costa", "Gladys Nalvarte", "Benjamin Ragan-Kelley", "Anne Fouilloux"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Anne Fouilloux", "Lex Nederbragt"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["contact-us@swcarpentry.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: http://pad.software-carpentry.org/2018-02-08-dashboards            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes: http://pad.software-carpentry.org/2018-02-09-robust-sw            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---